pratik-mahalle/pratik-mahalle/README.md

 # 💫 About Me:
 Hi there, I am Pratik Mahalle.
 I am an tech enthusiastic and love to contribute to open source projects.
-I am junior cyber security analust
+I am junior cyber security analyst

 ## 🌐 Socials: